exeldro/obs-replay-source/README.md

-# Replay Source for OBS Studio
+# Replay Source for OBS Studio, with Start Delay only on First Replay option

 Plugin for OBS Studio to (slow motion) replay async sources from memory.